U.S. Stocks Extend Gains on Strong Car Sales

 -- Wall Street set for new records

-U.S. stocks extended gains Tuesday as upbeat car-sales data and a rise in airline stocks helped lift major indexes toward fresh records.
+U.S. stocks extended gains Tuesday as upbeat car-sales data and a rise in airline stocks helped lift major indexes to fresh records.

+Major auto makers posted solid sales gains in September, a boost to the industry after months of declining results and the latest upbeat data on the U.S. economy.

 Continue Reading Below